-The most common offenses resulting in Probation involvement in Longmont in 2013:
+What are the most common offenses resulting in Probation in the Longmont Municipal Court?

 - Possession of Drug Paraphernalia